-No. 5 Auburn overwhelms Georgia 82-60 to remain perfect
+No. 5 Auburn stays perfect, rips Georgia 82-60 behind bench

 FLANIGAN’S GAME

-The Auburn freshman helped spark the Tigers in the first half when he topped his previous season high of eight points.
+Flanigan, son of former Auburn point guard and current assistant Wes Flanigan, helped spark the Tigers in the first half when he topped his previous season high of eight points.
+He also had six rebounds and two steals.

+“(Pearl) told me to be a lot more aggressive,” Flanigan said.
+“He told me to get all the 50-50 balls and make sure I box out and get every rebound.”

 RESCHEDULED On Friday, the game was moved up six hours in an attempt to beat storms coming into the area.
 The game was completed under a tornado watch.